Last updated: December 2, 2014

 Advertising on this website

-Please see our advertising page for more information.
-However, please note that we do not sell links: you cannot pay to place text links anywhere on this site.
+We do not sell links: you cannot pay to place text links anywhere on this site (even "nofollowed" ones).
 We do not, never have, and never will sell links and we will not reply to any emails we receive asking to buy links.

 Would Explain that Stuff like to join my affiliate scheme?